For years, drivers throughout Florida have had DUI convictions based on false readings from defective alcohol breath test machines.

-Unfortunately, FDLE officials did not inform those who had DUI convictions based on the faulty machines.
+Yet FDLE did not inform those who had DUI convictions based on the faulty machines.
 Many were victimized twice.
 First by the faulty machines.
 Second, by uncaring public officials who disregarded basic decency.

 Don’t be a Victim

 To do so, don’t drink and drive.
-Use a designated driver, a cab, public transportation, or ask a friend to drive you home.
+Use a designated driver, a cab, or public transport.
+Use an Uber, or ask a friend to drive you home.

 If you must drive after drinking, stay completely sober.
 Don’t get any DUI convictions.

-- Remember that the typical beer, glass of dinner wine, or shot of spirits has the same amount of pure alcohol.
+- Remember that standard drinks of beer, glass of dinner wine, or shot of spirits (liquor) has the same amount of pure alcohol.

 - Pace your drinking.
-The usual guideline is no more than a drink an hour.
+No more than a drink an hour.